1987 Monza 500: Overview

-The race was won by Australian-based drivers Allan Moffat and John Harvey, driving a V8-powered Holden VL Commodore SS Group A, after the BMW M3s of Schnitzer Motorsport, CiBiEmme Sport and Bigazzi (all running under the BMW Motorsport banner) which had finished in the top six positions on the road were disqualified for being approximately 50 kg underweight through the use of kevlar body panels.
+The race was won by Allan Moffat and John Harvey, driving a Holden VL Commodore VL, after the BMW M3s of Schnitzer Motorsport, CiBiEmme Sport and Bigazzi (all running under the BMW Motorsport banner) which had finished in the top six positions on the road were disqualified for being 50 kg underweight through the use of kevlar body panels.
 The M3s had initially passed through post race scrutineering, but a privateer BMW team protested when their M3, which had not been built by BMW Motorsport, was found to be 50 kg heavier than the works cars.

-The leading car eligible for championship points was the Alfa Romeo 75 of Walter Voulaz and Marcello Cipriani which finished 7th outright, some 7 laps behind Moffat and Harvey.
+The leading car eligible for championship points was the Alfa Romeo 75 of Walter Voulaz and Marcello Cipriani which finished 7th outright, seven laps behind Moffat and Harvey.

-The expected challenge from the Eggenberger Motorsport team and their brand new Ford Sierra RS Cosworth turbo's failed to materialise.
-The Swiss-built Fords failed to pass scrutineering when they appeared with a non-homologated engine management system.
-As there was no way to change the system at that late stage, Rüdi Eggenberger withdrew his cars from the event.
-The new Sierra turbo's did show speed though with British driver Andy Rouse claiming pole position for the race in his RS Cosworth.